Stavanger Tickets

 • Recommended option: Choose silent electric cruises for comfort and photography or Stavanger dinner cruises for a premium dining experience.

-Which Stavanger Fjord Cruise ticket is best for you?
+Which Stavanger fjord tour is best for you?

 Cruise typeDurationWhat’s includedBoat typeBoarding pointWhy choose this